Updated on 2024.10.01

 4. Handle new operands on the CS side (filling the detail info and tests) - 3-10h

-(Please be aware though, that the time estimates from above don’t include the “read into” time someone has to spend.)
+(Please be aware though, that the time estimates from above don’t include the “read into” time someone has to spend).

 The lower estimates are for small changes on the LLVM side, the upper for many changes (spanning multiple LLVM releases).

-Here is the whole process in action: asciicast
+Here is process described above in action:

 Future plans

 We have a list of features and architectures which will come.
+Most architectures are already updated, but ARC, BPF and SPARC are still on the list.

 In the very long run we would like to participate with the LLVM folks in redesign the TableGen backends.
 It would be nice to have the problems solved, which we mentioned above.